Ronitt272/Electromagnetic-Waves-Project-Simulations-on-Electromagnetic-Waves/README.md

 # Electromagnetic-Waves-Project-Simulations-on-Electromagnetic-Waves
--This project mainly involved three aspects:
+This project mainly involved three aspects:
 1. 3D Model of EM Waves.
 2. 3D Animation of EM Waves.
 3. 3D Models for the Reflection of EM Waves at Normal Incidence.